We hope you’re keeping well at this difficult time.

 Throughout the closure, our team has been working out how we can reopen and sustainably cope with social distancing itself and the lower capacities which social distancing will demand.
 We’ve been deep cleaning the venue and assessing how each part of the Lee Valley Ice Centre programme functions and how we can continue to keep visitors, coaches and staff safe.

 When the time comes to visit you’ll see some changes.
-Our staff may be wearing face masks, we may have changed our entrances and exits, you may have to queue, the café will be closed at first.
-You’ll have to pre-book everything, we’ll be providing hand cleansing stations and, of course, you must practice social distancing.
+Our staff may be wearing face coverings, we've introduced one way systems and queues and the café will be closed at first.
+You’ll have to pre-book everything, we’ll be providing hand cleansing stations, all shoes and skates will be sprayed with an aerosol sanitiser and, of course, you must practice social distancing.

 We want you back as soon as we can.
 Visitors are what we’re here for – we can’t wait to see you all again, so please bear with us.